 In some cases, a more experienced partner will partner with somebody new to wholesaling, providing an opportunity to mentor and grow professionally while also enjoying the benefits of combined resources.

-In some cases, and the assignment contract.
-Both parties earn a fee when the contract is assigned, or the property is bought and sold.
+In some cases, both parties earn a fee when the contract is assigned or the property is bought and sold.
 In most cases, the fee is split 50/50.
 But as it is with all things in life, the fee split can be in any that is negotiated between the partners.

 Is Reverse Wholesaling Legal?